‘It’s a sea change’: How climate went from the back burner to a central issue in this year’s debates

 “I don’t think science knows, actually,” Trump replied.

-Juliet Eilperin and Steven Mufson contributed to this report.
+Juliet Eilperin, Steven Mufson, Dino Grandoni, Chris Mooney and Sarah Kaplan contributed to this report.